Gift Services Guidelines

 - Endorsing the original check from the organization, making it payable to the UW Foundation

-- Having the sponsoring organization send the payment directly to Gift Processing, along with a letter stating that the donation is being sent on behalf of the individual in lieu of direct payment
+- Having the sponsoring organization send the payment directly to Gift Services, along with a letter stating that the donation is being sent on behalf of the individual in lieu of direct payment

 In all of these scenarios, the individual will receive a tax-deductible receipt, along with a name of the originating organization in the comment of the receipt.